It's a message that can no longer be ignored: killing animals is killing the planet.

 Canada phasing out antibiotic use in livestock, worldwide concerns; rampant misuse; Health Canada; whistleblowers; Harper gov't blatant bias to meat industry, targets Field Roast, approves ractopamine

-Shocking cases of animal cruelty by Manitoba pig producers; taking action; government bailouts; PED kills millions, MB Pork Council; vigils at Fearmans Pork, ON; trial for woman giving pigs water; not guilty!; 2019 Excelsior Hog Farm, Abbotsford stormed by activists NEW
+Shocking cases of animal cruelty by Manitoba pig producers; taking action; government bailouts; PED kills millions, MB Pork Council; vigils at Fearmans Pork, ON; trial for woman giving pigs water; not guilty!; 2019 Excelsior Hog Farm, Abbotsford stormed by activists

 MEAT = ANIMAL CRUELTY = MURDER